TrackerBook/TrackerBook.github.io/index.md

 Moreover, you can mark any books as deleted to archive it, and finish the book to emphasize that you have read the bool.

-In addition to that, you can add tags to the books to organize your bool collection!
+In addition to that, you can add tags to the books to organize your book collection!

 Hope you will enjoy this small application and find it useful!